Hotel in Lynmouth

 This charming Grade II listed house dating back to 1809 is now a small hotel in the old fishing village of Lynmouth in North Devon.
 The former rectory to the twin churches St Mary's in Lynton and St John's in Lynmouth, nestles in the heart of the village giving views over the sea, harbour, village and the East Lyn Valley.
 All the sea-facing rooms enjoy magnificent views of where the village and river meet the Bristol Channel.
 It's a great place to base your self when exploring the wild and rugged nature of Exmoor National Park.

-We offer bed & breakfast accommodation by the sea in Lynmouth and aim to provide a warm and friendly atmosphere for all our visitors.
+We offer deluxe hotel accommodation by the sea in Lynmouth and aim to provide a warm and friendly atmosphere for all our visitors.
 Guests are invited to relax and enjoy the wonderful sea or valley views from the luxury of their room, with complimentary tea or coffee.
 Alternatively, the cosy lounge offers a stunning sea view, a place to enjoy a book, take tea/coffee and light afternoon refreshments or savour a drink from the licensed bar.
 The welcoming reception is enhanced in autumn and winter by a crackling log-burning fire.
 In the evenings we offer a dinner menu in our restaurant, which also offers views out to sea.